 Whether you take Zopiclone, Zolpidem or another nonbenzodiazepine, consider whether it's really a gamble you're prepared to take.
 This pill could lead you into a nightmare world from which there could be no waking up.

-đŁïžLeave a comment.
+🗣️Leave a comment.
 I read every one and will reply if requested to do so.

 All Brits pay water charges.
-But even if those go unpaid, no home can be deprived of the water supply while itâs inhabitants draw breath.
-Itâs not like thereâs another option and you can pop down to the canal and take a bath, fill up a jerry can and not end up sick.
+But even if those go unpaid, no home can be deprived of the water supply while it’s inhabitants draw breath.
+It’s not like there’s any other option and you can just pop down to the canal, take a bath, fill up a jerry can and not end up sick.

-Yet there are people who still complain about âundrinkableâ water.
-Theyâre terrified by the fears theyâve acquired, largely from social media, initiated by places with legitimate cause for concern.
-A small amount of chlorine added at the source, soon becomes nothing more than a residual quantity.
+Yet there are people who still complain about “undrinkable” water.
+A small amount of chlorine added at the source, quickly becomes nothing more than a residual amount.
 And fluoride hysteria forgets the far larger presence naturally occuring in the earth.
 That which actually reaches them is nothing in comparison.
 Regulatory bodies inspect records, but more importantly, tested repeatedly at the source, as it leaves the supplier and at the tap, those results are there for everyone to see by right.

 Variations in taste are either due to changes in equipment, distance from the source.
 Chilling and allowing a jug of this water to stand is usually sufficient although at no point is it ever a risk to health.
 The biggest causes of noticeable variations in taste, are due to consumers moving between places supplied by different sources, often unknowingly.
 But also, the effect of other factors, such as smoking, diet, health, dehydration, other drinks such as tea, coffee and carbonated beverages, on the function of the taste buds.
 The impact of which, I could never have comprehended a couple of years before.

-The biggest complaint is about so-called âhard" water.
+The biggest complaint is about so-called “hard" water.
 Nothing more than magnesium and calcium from the rocks in the land, a crucial feature that has contributed to natural filtration for centuries.
 Something, endangering only the life of the kettle, required to eliminate the issue completely.
 What petty and entitled whingers such privilege has made of us.

-Having some health issues, I made a resolution to give it a try and stick to the best possible water and nothing else.
-Being as I was paying for it anyway, I was going to drink what is lovingly known to us as âcouncil pop".
+Being as I was paying for it anyway, I was going to drink what we lovingly describe using its pet name; council pop.
 The results were astonishing.
 Almost every aspect of my health improved rapidly.
 Suddenly people would comment on the clarity of my eyes and I was spending less time in the consulting room.
-As time went on, I reacquired the use of my taste buds to the point where I could no longer use metal cutlery as thatâs all I could taste.
+As time went on, I reacquired the use of my taste buds to the point where I could no longer use metal cutlery as that’s all I could taste.
 Even my thinking became clearer.

-As a child, I recall my father telling me âitâs the things you CANâT see in water, you need to worry about.
+As a child, I recall my father telling me “it’s the things you CAN’T see in water, you need to worry about.
 Try taking a bottle of water and evaporating it in a regular saucepan.
-Do the same thing with the same quantity of tap water and thereâs a visible result.
-So, that canât bode well.
+Do the same thing with the same quantity of tap water and there’s a visible result.
+So, that can’t bode well.

 I would see outraged comments about the developing world and the need for untainted water on social media.
-Scrolling to the bottom, itâs the work of the bottled water industry.
-Something just doesnât add up.
+Scrolling to the bottom, it’s the work of the bottled water industry.
+Something just doesn’t add up.
 Being familiar with the value of investment in infrastructure, the industry is nothing but a thief, sneaking in, draining the reserve intended for the local inhabitants, making a horrible mess, selling it back to them with a lot of empty promises and escaping before the damage can be assessed.

-But donât imagine choosing another brand eliminates this factor.
-For example big players DanonĂȘ buying up Evian was no accident.
-People have such a vast exposure to branded products, their trust is easily abused in the knowledge, the majority either donât care, donât want to know, donât have the time or energy to find out or have no option.
-Companies donât spend billions on advertising because it doesnât work.
-The very fact that someone maintains theyâre not influenced by it indicates itâs done the intended job.
-Youâre supposed to want it without knowing why.
+But don’t imagine choosing another brand eliminates this factor.
+For example big players Danonê buying up Evian was no accident.
+People have such a vast exposure to branded products, their trust is easily abused in the knowledge, the majority either don’t care, don’t want to know, don’t have the time or energy to find out or have no option.
+Companies don’t spend billions on advertising because it doesn’t work.
+The very fact that someone maintains they’re not influenced by it indicates it’s done the intended job.
+You’re supposed to want it without knowing why.
 Selling a product for exorbitant profit depends on nobody finding out the true cost.

 Fertilizers, pesticides and nitrates, even arsenic leeches into the water table.
 Their ridiculous claims of technologies that have no value at this scale, such as reverse osmosis and distillation are laughable.
-But even if they could (or would) use large scale purification processes, thereâs the other effects on the environment too.
-Itâs impossible to miss the great chimneys that release the very gases we have worked so hard to eliminate in a bid for our very survival.
-And when the argument of chemicals from the plastic bottles leeching into the bottles arises, notice how âscientistsâ (have a guess whoâs paying for this study), say that theyâre stable unless temperatures fluctuate.
+But even if they could (or would) use large scale purification processes, there’s the other effects on the environment too.
+It’s impossible to miss the great chimneys that release the very gases we have worked so hard to eliminate in a bid for our very survival.
+And when the argument of chemicals from the plastic bottles leeching into the bottles arises, notice how “scientists” (have a guess who’s paying for this study), say that they’re stable unless temperatures fluctuate.
 Anyone who has ever worked in a warehouse will be familiar with the searing heat during the day and freezing nights.
-Thatâs without accounting for seasonal and regional variations.
+That’s without accounting for seasonal and regional variations.

 While our waterways yield the results of the industrial waste spilling out.
 Killing fish, creating mutations like spinal curvatures and even sex changes.
-If itâs doing that to fish, how long before it reaches us?
+If it’s doing that to fish, how long before it reaches us?
 Remember the old canary in the coal mine?
-When it keels over and drops to the floor, you donât have long.
+When it keels over and drops to the floor, you don’t have long.

 The pandemic has caused panic and chaos on a global scale, but 3,575,000 die annually due to lack of access to untainted water.
 If we had to choose between giving our children poisoned water or nothing, would it be allowed to continue?

 A whole range of diseases are found in untreated water around the world, from Malaria, Cholera, Hepatitis A and Amoebic dysentery to parasitic infections, Trachoma, the majority of which affect children.
-In countries battling epidemic levels of HIV/AIDS, itâs the last thing you need with a weak immune system.
+In countries battling epidemic levels of HIV/AIDS, it’s the last thing you need with a weak immune system.

 With the market for export bottled water growing, the question of finding an uncontaminated source is getting closer to home everyday.
-Isnât it time we stopped kidding ourselves and allowing what is ours to be taken out of greed?
+Isn’t it time we stopped kidding ourselves and allowing what is ours to be taken out of greed?

 Bottled water is no solution for this problem.
-Itâs just a band aid at best.
-But, where it detracts pressure from those responsible for provision and upkeep of crucial infrastructure, the only humane resolution, itâs actively worsening matters.
-Thereâs nothing that could convince me that replacing the linguistics for a basic element required for life, can be acceptable.
+It’s just a band aid at best.
+But, where it detracts pressure from those responsible for provision and upkeep of crucial infrastructure, the only humane resolution, it’s actively worsening matters.
+There’s nothing that could convince me that replacing the linguistics for a basic element required for life, can be acceptable.

 This is a much more pressing public health issue than recent events.
-Legislation, planning and the development for the essential works required, doesnât happen overnight.
+Legislation, planning and the development for the essential works required, doesn’t happen overnight.

-The notion of bottles of water being âconvenientâ is nonsensical, when it can be as simple as the touch of a button.
+The notion of bottles of water being “convenient” is nonsensical, when it can be as simple as the touch of a button.
 And flavoured waters are nothing more than a tool to add to the blood money on the hands of big water.

 I only know this because we have very tight restrictions on tap water in the UK.
 Tests are mandatory at multiple points and times- publically available with suppliers being accountable.
 I literally weep, when I look to the United States, a nation admired for the virtues of justice and public health.
 The ease with which this vital resource, for the wellbeing of themselves and future generations, is dismissed as a priority.
 Simply because there is an all prevailing culture of entrusting corporations in matters that cannot ethically be a question of profitability.
-Until itâs too late and everything goes horribly wrong.
+Until it’s too late and everything goes horribly wrong.
 Revealing no protections for the citizens.
-Only a series of corrupt decisions and shady deals by those responsible for âguard dutyâ
+Only a series of corrupt decisions and shady deals by those responsible for “guard duty”

-When they turn up pumping your water supply, maybe the shine of bottled water wonât seem so attractive.
+When they turn up pumping your water supply, maybe the shine of bottled water won’t seem so attractive.
 If the money spent on bottled water was in the right hands, everyone could have access to the highest standards of clean, life saving water.
 What has the world come to, that the most basic needs are sold to corporate predators?

-đŁïžLeave a comment.
+🗣️Leave a comment.
 I read every one and will reply if requested to do so.

 2nd October 2024.